top of page

 The Bottom Line: Your Move

-Here's the uncomfortable truth: unlocking your creativity will require you to be vulnerable, to risk failure, and to challenge the status quo.
-It won't always feel good.
+Unlocking your creativity requires vulnerability, risk of failure, and challenging the status quo.
+It won’t always feel good.
 Some days it will feel terrible.
-Do it anyway.
+Still, do it anyway.

 Start with one small step today:

-• Share your thinking with one trusted colleague
+• Share your thoughts with one trusted colleague.

 Remember: The world doesn’t need more people playing it safe.
 It needs your unique perspective, your courageous ideas, and your willingness to create something that might not work.

-The only true failure is not showing up for your own creative potential.
+The only true failure is not showing up for your creative potential.

 What will you create today?